Skip to content

 Abigail “Abi” Galván

-Abigail “Abi” Galván serves as the Director of Development of the Leonine Forum and is a proud alumna of its 2021-2022 DC cohort.
+Abigail “Abi” Galván serves as the Director of Development of the Leonine Forum and is a 2021 Washington DC Leonine Fellow.
 Abi is passionate about helping nonprofits forge strategic partnerships and achieve sustainable growth.
 Prior to joining the Leonine Forum, Abi served as Lead Development Officer of the Thomistic Institute, Communications and Program Officer of the Crimsonbridge Foundation, and Development Director of the Religious Freedom Institute.
 She got her start in fundraising by helping devise and fund the launch of the Bethlehem Museum for Heritage and Culture in the Holy Land.
 A graduate of Georgetown University’s School of Foreign Service, Abi earned her bachelor’s degree in international politics.
 She serves on the Pastoral Council of the Archdiocese of Washington, DC and is a founding board member of the Gratia Plena Institute, an initiative started by a fellow alum.
 Originally from Texas, Abi now calls Washington, DC her home.

 Cindy Searcy